AUTISM SELF-DIAGNOSIS…YAY OR NAY?

 WHAT IS SELF-DIAGNOSIS?

 Self-diagnosis means diagnosing yourself with a condition.
-A professional, official or formal diagnosis in comparison means that a professional diagnoses you.
+A professional, official, clinical, or formal diagnosis in comparison means that a professional diagnoses you.

 Self-diagnosis can be and is done with many conditions.
 Most people have at some point in their life self-diagnosed with a cold, for example.
 Self-diagnosis is part of most people’s everyday life – they just don’t realize it because some self-diagnoses are accepted and normalized in our society.

-Autism self-diagnosis, more than anything else, means getting educated about autism.
-It means doing research.
-It means learning.
+Autism self-diagnosis, more than anything else, means getting educated about autism, doing research, and learning.

 What is autism?
 How does being autistic present internally and externally?
 What are all the possible autistic traits?
 Which traits does one have to have to be autistic, and which are common among many autistics but not shared among all?
 What are the possible variations in the presentation of each autistic trait?
 What are common co-occurring conditions that may get confused with autism?
 What are the stereotypes?
 What is misinformation, outdated information, and incomplete information?
 And where do you fit in all this?

 All of the information one uses to self-diagnose as autistic needs to come from reliable sources.
-Because, just like professionals, if you base your diagnosis on false information, you may get a misdiagnosis.
+Because if one bases their self-diagnosis on false information, they may get a misdiagnosis.
+The same is true with information professionals use to diagnose.

 WHAT IS SELF-DIAGNOSIS NOT?

-Self-diagnosis is not a one-off uninformed decision made in 5 minutes.
+Self-diagnosis is not a uninformed spontaneous decision.
 Self-diagnosis is not quick and easy.
-It is not done without thoroughly educating oneself first so one can be as sure, or surer than a professional would be.
+It is not done without thoroughly educating oneself first so one can be as sure as possible.

 Someone who feels they recognize themselves in something autistic and immediately declares that they are autistic too is not self-diagnosing.
 That’s self-declaration.
 Such realizations can be a step towards self-diagnosis, but they aren’t self-diagnosis.
-Self-diagnosis is a diagnostic process…just like a professional diagnosis.
+Self-diagnosis is a diagnostic process.

-Self-diagnosis is not done to get attention, because someone wants to be oppressed, to gain any kind of advantage, or any of the other harmful reasons people who oppose self-diagnosis often bring up.
+Self-diagnosis is not done to get attention, because someone wants to be oppressed, to gain any kind of advantage, or for any other possible harmful reason.

-A non-autistic person falsely declaring themselves autistic is not self-diagnosing.
+A non-autistic person knowingly falsely declaring themselves autistic is not self-diagnosing.
 They are lying about being autistic.

-Self-diagnosis is not harmful to the autistic community.
+Self-diagnosis itself is not harmful to the autistic community.

 Some people use the term “self-diagnosis” to refer to things that aren’t actually self-diagnosis.
 This does create problems, and it needs to be addressed.
-At the same time, we need to be very careful to not gatekeep autism.
+At the same time, we need to be very careful to not gatekeep the realization that one is autistic.

 Self-diagnosis became a thing because of serious and ongoing problems with the official diagnostic process of autism.
 The ongoing refusal of the people in power of this process to fix these issues goes hand in hand with this.

 The ongoing fight for the liberation of autistic people plays a role in self-diagnosis becoming more common.
-Autistic people are fighting back against non-autistics having power over us, deciding our lives for us, gatekeeping our own condition, and profiting off us without supporting us properly.
-Taking back some diagnostic power is one form of autistic liberation.
+Autistic people are fighting back against non-autistics having power over us, deciding our lives for us, gatekeeping our own neurology, and profiting off us without supporting us properly.
+Taking back some diagnostic power is one form of autistic liberation for some autistic people.

-The digital age, with information and resources readily available not only to formally educated professionals but to anyone who can find and process them, empowers more autistic people to self-diagnose.
+The digital age also empowers more autistic people to self-diagnose.
+Information and resources are now readily available not only to formally educated professionals but to anyone who can find and process them.

 WHY DO SOME PEOPLE SUPPORT SELF-DIAGNOSIS?